OpenFn/docs/docs/getting-started/designing-integrations.md

 <!-- source for diagram: https://docs.google.com/presentation/d/1mVwxE7-0-B5NzTII3nCFaTw2DimGDcFlUQhIbwDE2TU/edit?usp=sharing -->

 Great!
-We can now visually see, in a very basic way, what's going on with our data, but a lot of the critical details related to the current process have not yet been considered.
+We can now visually see, in a very basic way, what's going on with our data, but a lot of the critical details related to the current process are missing.

-To draw a really good diagram and to gain a fuller understanding of the data flow, we need to dig a bit deeper by getting answers to the following 6 question categories:
+To draw a really good diagram and to gain a fuller understanding of the data flow, we need to dig deeper by getting answers to the following 6 question
+categories:

 1. Tools?
-*What software tools are we using?*
+   _What software tools are we using?_
 2. Data flow?
-*How is the data flowing between these tools?*
+   _How is the data flowing between these tools?_
 3. Tranformation?
-*Is there any data transformation taking place?*
+   _Is there any data transformation taking place?_
 4. Timing?
-*What initiates this data flow?*
+   _What initiates this data flow?_
 5. Frequency?
-*How often is this process happening?*
+   _How often is this process happening?_
 6. Volume?
-*What is the scale of this integration?*
+   _What is the scale of this integration?_

+### Tools?

+(work in progress)

+### Data Flow?

+(work in progress)

+### Transformation?

+(work in progress)

+### Timing?

+(work in progress)

+### Frequency?

+(work in progress)

+### Volume?

+(work in progress)

+Now that we have mapped this out, we can now easily analyze the process to figure out ways to streamline things, or even introduce some tools to **automate** this integration.

+Did someone say the word **automate**?
+(Enter OpenFn from stage left)